-This is my first walk on a two-week family holiday in New Zealand: I’m taking advantage of the very long days to sneak in an evening walk in The Remarkables after dinner.
+This is my first hike on a two-week family holiday in New Zealand: I’m taking advantage of the very long days to sneak in an evening walk to the Shadow Basin Lookout in The Remarkables after dinner.
 Formed by tectonic plate movement that resulted in angular and near-vertical rock faces, the mountains rise up behind Queenstown.
 According to Wikipedia but unverified, the mountain range was named “The Remarkables” by Alexander Garvie in 1857-58, as they are one of only two mountain ranges in the world which run directly north to south (the other one being the Andes/Rockies).
 Getting to the starting point of the Shadow Basin Lookout walk is half the fun, with the road ascending steeply from near Lake Wakatipu (310m asl) up to the skifield carpark at 1576m asl.

 As I gain altitude there’s views down the valley to the south over Lakes Hayes and Mount Aspiring in the distance, to the south.